GitHubDragonFly/Number_Type_Converter/README.md

 - `SBYTE` `BYTE` `SHORT` `USHORT` `INT` `UINT` `DINT` `UDINT` `LONG` `ULONG`
 - `Float32` `Float64` `REAL` `FLOAT` `SINGLE` `DOUBLE` `LREAL`

-An open mind and some knowledge of number systems, hopefully binary, is required in order to understand the displayed values.
+An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values.

 Possibly of good use to those who are dealing with Programmable Logic Controllers (PLC) - some Modbus logic was used here.
-All is good as educational resource.
+All is good as an educational resource.

 # Number Conversion App